By Cynthia Chung

 Though we still use much of the same old strategies today, war is ever more located on the plane of ideas, and along with this the ever increasing focus on the manipulation of information and the populace’s perspective of who is good and who is bad.

 The war that needs to be fought against the present tyranny is thus increasingly a mental war.
 In the case of the populace, all together they hold more power than they realise.
 The real crisis of today’s western thinking is that the people have forgotten how to think.
 Attention spans have gone down drastically along with a functional vocabulary.
 People are becoming more and more dominated by image based messages rather than content that requires more than a 10 minute attention span.
 Articles in the news keep getting shorter and shorter because people seemingly cannot be bothered with too much reading.
-Along with the serious decline in reading in replacement for quick entertainment (more successful than any book burning in history), people no longer bother to work for a comprehensive viewpoint.
+This serious decline in reading has been replaced by quick entertainment (more successful than any book burning in history), people no longer bother to work for a comprehensive viewpoint.
 Information becomes an annoying barrage of ad campaigns, each yelling louder and more frequently than the other.

 The solutions to our problems such as the oncoming economic collapse (in case you haven’t noticed we are doing everything the same as pre-2008), have their solutions in what Russia and China are presenting.
 The initiation of war has almost always been presented as a false ‘necessity’, that is in response to the dominating geopolitical ‘balance’, which is basically meant to service the present system of empire, and the erroneous belief in zero sum game.